ahmedelsherbeeny/task-management/README.md

 ## Roles and Responsibilities
  1. Admin:

- .Responsibilities:
+ - Responsibilities:
-   .Manages users and their roles and can delete them.
+   - Manages users and their roles and can delete them.
-   .Assign users to managers.
+   - Assign users to managers.
-   .Assigns tasks to users.
+   - Assigns tasks to users.
-   .Can delete any task.
+   - Can delete any task.
-   .Can change task status.
+   - Can change task status.

  2. Manager:

- .Responsibilities:
+ - Responsibilities:
-   .Manages tasks assigned to their team members.
+   - Manages tasks assigned to their team members.
-   .Can assign tasks to his supervised users.
+   - Can assign tasks to his supervised users.
-   .Monitors and updates task statuses and can update the task unless its status is done.
+   - Monitors and updates task statuses and can update the task unless its status is done.

 3. User:

- .Responsibilities:
+ - Responsibilities:

-   .Receives tasks assigned by Managers or Admins.
+   - Receives tasks assigned by Managers or Admins.
-   .Updates task progress and status.
+   - Updates task progress and status.

 ## Features